-Other symptoms of the physical imbalance include blood pressure issues, diabetes, eating disorders, and stress-related illnesses.
+Other symptoms of physical imbalance include blood pressure issues, diabetes, eating disorders, and stress-related illnesses.
 Additionally, one may experience improper processing, control issues, be overly rigid, and inhibit a victim mentality.

-Several practices support the opening and balancing of the solar plexus chakra.
+Several practices support the opening and balancing of the Solar Plexus chakra.
 Here are some exercises that bring balance to and heal the third chakra:

-Burning Incense and Oils: Aromatherapy is proven effective in opening and healing the chakra energy system.
+Burning incense and oils: Aromatherapy is proven effective in opening and healing the chakra energy system.
 Musk, sandalwood, ginger, saffron, and cinnamon are incense and oils that correspond with the solar plexus.

-Boat Pose (Navasana): Sit on the floor and extend your legs forward.
+Boat pose (Navasana): Sit on the floor and extend your legs forward.
 Lift through the sternum and put your weight back to balance on your sit bones.
 Exhale and bend your knees at a 45-degree angle.
 If comfortable, try extending your legs straight while maintaining the height.
 Hold the posture for ten to twenty seconds.

-Bow Pose (Dhanurasana): Lay on your belly, bend your knees, and grab hold of the outer edges of your ankles.
+Bow pose (Dhanurasana): Lay on your belly, bend your knees, and grab hold of the outer edges of your ankles.
 As you inhale, lift your upper body, exhale, and press your legs back.
 Hold this position lifting through the crown of your head, and keep your gaze forward.
 Hold this for five breaths.

 Warrior pose (Virabhadrasana): Step your right foot forward, Bend your front knee 90 degrees, and pivot the back heal to form a 45-degree angle for stability.
 Inhale and bring the arms straight up beside the ears.
 Hold this for five to ten breaths, then repeat on the other side.
 This pose will allow warrior energy to flow freely through the body, supporting chakra healing.

 Seated spinal twist: Begin sitting upright on the mat.
-Bend one leg and cross it over the other so your foot is flat on the floor.
+Bend one leg and cross it over the other, so your foot is flat on the floor.
 Then, bend the underneath leg.
 Reach the arm on the same side as your top leg behind you, and plant the hand on the ground.
 Hook the other arm behind your bent leg and hold for several breaths.
 Repeat on both sides.

 Repeating Affirmations: Repeating affirmations aloud, in writing, or in one’s head supports positive thought patterns.
 Some examples of positive affirmations that support the health of one’s sacral chakra include:

-I stand in my personal power
+I stand in my personal power.

-I am ambitious and capable
+I am ambitious and capable.

-I have the courage to create positive change in my life
+I have the courage to create positive change in my life.

-I forgive myself for past mistakes and learn from them
+I forgive myself for past mistakes and learn from them.

 Repeat positive affirmations to reverse negative thought patterns and experience a strong sense of power.

-Although there are several reasons one’s solar plexus chakra may feel pain, the most common cause is anxiety.
+Although one’s Solar Plexus chakra may feel pain for several reasons, the most common cause is anxiety.
 The third chakra is closely tied to the lungs and adrenal glands.
-Because of this, added stress that causes shortness of breath may affect the solar plexus chakra.
-Try performing breathing exercises to reduce anxiety and feel calm.
+Because of this, added stress that causes shortness of breath may affect the Solar Plexus chakra.

-Other reasons one’s solar plexus chakra may hurt include:
+Other reasons one’s Solar Plexus chakra may hurt include:

 Acid Reflux of other gastric issues